bestiejs/json3/README.md

 JSON 3
 ======

 **JSON 3** is an [ECMAScript 5](http://es5.github.com/)-compliant JSON implementation.
-Its objective is to provide a reasonably fast library compatible with a variety of older environments, including Internet Explorer 6, Opera 7, and Safari 2.
+Its objective is to provide a reasonably fast library compatible with a variety of older environments, including Internet Explorer 6, Opera 7, Safari 2, and Netscape 6.

 [JSON](http://json.org/) is a language-independent data interchange format based on a loose subset of the JavaScript grammar.
 Originally popularized by [Douglas Crockford](http://www.crockford.com/), JSON was standardized in the fifth edition of the ECMAScript specification.
 The 5.1 edition, ratified in June 2011, incorporates several modifications to the grammar pertaining to the serialization of dates.